ksamuk/pixy/docs/output.rst

     numerator of ``avg_watterson_theta``.

 ``no_var_sites``
-    Number of segregating (variant) sites in the window that contributed to the estimate.
+    Number of variant sites in the window, i.e. sites with a non-zero alternate allele count.
+Note this is not the same as the number of *segregating* sites: a site at which every sample is homozygous for the alternate allele is a variant site but is not polymorphic, so it is counted here while contributing nothing to θ.

 ``weighted_no_sites``
     Auxiliary effective-site count that downweights sites by the fraction